jugeeya/UltimateTrainingModpack/README.md

 ##### All DI Toggles

 ##### Specified Direction
-CPUs DI in the direction specified by the player's stick input when pressing right taunt.
+CPUs DI in the direction specified, relative to the player's facing position.

 ##### Random Direction
 CPUs DI randomly in or away when the player presses left taunt.